city

 8. Outdoor Kitchen

-Limestone Outdoor Kitchen
+Outdoor Kitchen with Limestone Pavers

 Tumbled limestone pavers create a covered outdoor kitchen floor with casual elegance.
 Varied shapes and soft edges lend an organic style.
 Neutral tan hues complement any design.
 Naturally slip-resistant, limestone stands up to spills and daily use.
 Let tumbled limestone pavers pave the way to effortless alfresco dining and entertaining.